 Starting something new can be an intimidating prospect for many people.
 While some people avoid change with their every breath, others love the challenge.
 For many, there is no better time than now to be doing something that could really change your life.
 Pray!

 At our church we are putting a focus on prayer all year.
-While we already NDP-2015like to think of ourselves as people of prayer and do pray regularly, we acknowledge that the spiritual life of the Christian as described in Scripture can be so much more than we experience today.
+While we already like to think of ourselves as people of prayer and do pray regularly, we acknowledge that the spiritual life of the Christian as described in Scripture can be so much more than we experience today.
 The opportunity and access to God that we have as followers of Christ are phenomenal and that so few really experience.
 We are committed to grow in prayer.

 Following are six aspects of prayer that I believe are quite helpful to understanding this important spiritual discipline.
 These do not comprise to be a comprehensive lesson on prayer but a starting place in taking a person who already prays to somewhere deeper.
 I use an acronym for the word, prayer.